Coulomb drag in graphene/hBN/graphene moir\'e heterostructures

-Although $\rho_{drag}$ behaves similarly in $n_B$ in both regions~\Rmnum{1} and~\Rmnum{2}, we find that its absolute values and their dependence in $n_T^{\ast}$ are different.
+Although $\rho_{drag}$ behaves similarly in $n_B$ in both regions~\Rmnum{1} and~\Rmnum{2}, we find that its absolute values and their dependences in $n_T^{\ast}$ are different.
 First, as shown in Figs.~\ref{fig:figure1}(c,d) and~\ref{fig:figure2}(a,b), the $\rho_{drag}$ is smaller in the region~\Rmnum{2} than in the region~\Rmnum{1}.
-Secondly, Fig.~\ref{fig:figure2}(b) shows that the $\rho_{drag}$ in the region~\Rmnum{2} depends very weakly on $n_T^{\ast}$ compared with its dependence on $n_T$ in the region~\Rmnum{1}.
-This small $\rho_{drag}$ and its weak dependence on $n_T^{\ast}$ in the region~\Rmnum{2}, as well as the very weak drag signal in the region~\Rmnum{3} (see, e.g., Fig.~\ref{fig:figure2}(a)), can be qualitatively understood by considering the two intrinsic properties of the graphene-hBN moir\'{e} potential: 1) an electron-hole asymmetry originating from the asymmetric on-site potential of hBN layer and the next-nearest neighbor hoping~\cite{yankowitz2012emergence,wang2015evidence,g-hbnli2018charge}, and 2) the large difference in the reciprocal lattices of the moir\'{e} mini-bands and of the original Dirac bands due to an order of magnitude difference in the corresponding lattice constants ($L_M\approx10$ nm and $a_G\approx0.25$ nm).
-The electron-hole asymmetry provides a large finite background DOS from the original Dirac band on the electron side that suppresses the drag effect in the region~\Rmnum{3} whereas due to the large reciprocal lattice mismatch, compared to the carriers in the region~\Rmnum{1}, a larger momentum transfer $q$ is needed to couple those in the region~\Rmnum{2}, corresponding to the weaker Coulomb interaction as the interlayer Coulomb potential exponentially decays in $q$, $V=(2\pi e^2/q)e^{-qd}$ with an interlayer spacing $d$~\cite{narozhny2012coulomb,spacingdcarrega2012theory}.
+Secondly, Fig.~\ref{fig:figure2}(b) shows that the $\rho_{drag}$ depends very weakly on $n_T^{\ast}$ in the region~\Rmnum{2} compared with its dependence on $n_T$ in the region~\Rmnum{1}.
+This small $\rho_{drag}$ and its weak dependence on $n_T^{\ast}$ in the region~\Rmnum{2}, as well as the very weak drag signal in the region~\Rmnum{3} (see, e.g., Fig.~\ref{fig:figure2}(a)), can be qualitatively understood by considering the two intrinsic properties of the graphene-hBN moir\'{e} potential: 1) the large difference in the reciprocal lattices of the moir\'{e} mini-bands and of the original Dirac bands due to an order of magnitude difference in the corresponding lattice constants ($L_M\approx14$ nm and $a_G\approx0.25$ nm) and 2) an electron-hole asymmetry originating from the asymmetric on-site potential of hBN layer and the next-nearest neighbour hoping~\cite{yankowitz2012emergence,wang2015evidence,g-hbnli2018charge}.
+First, due to the large reciprocal lattice mismatch between the drive and drag layers in the regions~\Rmnum{2} and \Rmnum{3} compared to the region~\Rmnum{1}, a larger momentum transfer $q$ is needed to couple the carriers in these regions than those in the region~\Rmnum{1}, leading to the weaker Coulomb interaction (i.e., smaller $\rho_{drag}$) as the interlayer Coulomb potential exponentially decays in $q$, $V=(2\pi e^2/q)e^{-qd}$ ($d$: an interlayer spacing)~\cite{narozhny2012coulomb,spacingdcarrega2012theory}.
+Secondly, the electron-hole asymmetry in moir\'{e} potential gives rise to a larger DOS at the sDP in the hole side (the region~\Rmnum{3}) than that in the electron side (the region~\Rmnum{2}), thereby suppressing the drag effect further.
 These findings illustrate that the Coulomb drag experiment can be used to explore the nature of the interlayer Coulomb interactions in moir\'{e} systems.